Are Public BBQs Too Complex?

 When recently approached to supply 26 double cabinet barbecues to a remote mining town, the team at PARKQUIP were asked the inevitable Australian question – what happens if there’s a problem with one of the barbies?

 The public demand for recreational barbecue facilities has never been greater.
-These days, barbecues are being installed in a variety of locations across Australia, from city apartment rooftops to caravan parks and mining towns of the remote outback.
+These days, built in BBQs are being installed in a variety of locations across Australia, from city apartment rooftops to caravan parks and mining towns of the remote outback.

 For providers of public use barbecues, one of the most important considerations when choosing the right barbecue to install is the cost and downtime due to maintenance.